 FAQs related to Statutory Holidays in Nunavut

-Can employers require employees to work on a statutory holiday in Nunavut?
+Can employers make employees work on a statutory holiday in Nunavut?